roundfly/roundfly/README.md

 I strongly believe that learning is an infinite journey, and one of the most effective ways to continue this journey is by working on personal projects.
 These projects provide a platform where I can explore new ideas, technologies, and methodologies.
 It's where I can push my boundaries, unafraid to make mistakes and eager to learn from them.

-Currently, I'm invested in an open-source initiative – a science quiz platform.
-This platform is designed to be accessible via native iOS and Android applications.
+Currently, I'm invested in an open-source initiative – a [science quiz platform](https://github.com/SciQuizHero).
+This platform is designed to be accessible via native [iOS](https://github.com/SciQuizHero/SciQuizHero-iOS-client) and [Android](https://github.com/SciQuizHero/SciQuizHero-Android-client) applications.
 The goal is to make learning science fun and engaging through gamification.
 It's an exciting blend of my passion for software engineering and education.

-Developing this project has been an enriching experience, giving me the opportunity to apply my skills in a practical context and explore areas of technology that I'm less familiar with.
-From managing the backend infrastructure to crafting user-friendly mobile interfaces, this project encapsulates all aspects of a full-fledged application.

 Feel free to take a look at the progress on this project and others on my GitHub profile.
 Any feedback or contributions to the code are highly appreciated!

 ## ✉️ Let's Connect!